 Surf, Trek and Chill (Days 7 - 10)

 Volcanoes, Horses and Hotsprings (Days 11 to 14)

 Day 1: Arrival

 One of our in-country Real Gappers will collect you from the airport and take you to your hostel accommodation in Alajuela.
 If your flight arrives before 6pm you're in luck- we host an awesome welcome dinner in a great local restaurant on your first night where you'll get the chance to tickle your tastebuds with your first taste of life in Costa Rica.
 Depending on your arrival time there may also be some free time before the meal for you to kick back and relax.

 Day 2: Getting started

 Rise and shine!
 It’s going to be an early start today as we begin with your orientation sesh- between 8.00am and 8:30am a Real Gapper will come to the hostel to collect you, and walk you through the town of Alajuela to the Real Gap offices, where you'll be given breakfast.
 The orientation session generally runs from 8.30am until approx 10.30am with a 15 minute break, so you'll get to learn loads about the area and ask any questions you may have.
-After the orientation we'll get stuck straight in and take you to the Caribbean coast which is the location of your first volunteer placement at the Turtle Conservation project (...you'll get given a packed lunch too, so food will be sorted!).
+After the orientation we'll get stuck straight in and take you to the Pacific coast which is the location of your first volunteer placement at the Turtle Conservation project.
+This could be in one of two locations- Junquillal or Zapotillal (...you'll get given a packed lunch too, so food will be sorted!).